Showing posts sorted by date for query our glory. Sort by relevance Show all posts

 Advancing in pain

-The age old question is if God is good why is there so much pain.
+The age-old question is if God is good, why is there so much pain.

-But maybe it's not what we usually think.
-Maybe God allows pain to remain to help us see our need for Him with the long term goal of our spiritual advancement.
+But maybe the answer is not what we usually think.
+Maybe God allows pain to remain to humble us and help us see our need for Him, with the long-term goal of our spiritual advancement.

 While pain is ultimately the fruit of our rebellious distrust of God, He uses it.
 If God could not bring good out of evil, evil would not exist.
 Christ's death would be the ultimate example of this profound paradox.